 \heading{Comparison to literature results} A side-by-side comparison between our OOD generalization performance and ID (ML) evaluation results provided by \cite{gonzalez2023benchmark} would provide important insight into the strengths and weaknesses of our approach.
-Table \ref{tab:tab9} presented the ID results based on ResNet and SpectroResNet \cite{slapnivcar2019blood} models, which are similar architectures to our XResNet1d101 for feature extractions.
+Table \ref{tab:tab9} presents the ID results based on ResNet and SpectroResNet \cite{slapnivcar2019blood} models, which are similar architectures to our XResNet1d101 for feature extractions.
 It is worth noting that the SpectroResNet model integrates a ResNet-GRU architecture that will capture both temporal and spectro-temporal information effectively.
-It is important to stress that these results report in-distribution performance evaluation and are compared to models trained on PulseDB subsets.
-To this end, we compiled results for ``AAMI vital'' and ``CalibFree MIMIC'' were selected since within the tables \ref{tab:tab4},\ref{tab:tab5}, \ref{tab:tab6} and \ref{tab:tab7}, as the best-performing models from the previous analysis.
-Most notably, models show a solid OOD evaluation performance reaching the performance level of models trained on these dataset, i.e. ID performance.
-This is the case for AAMI Vital, both with and without importance weighting, on Sensors and for AAMI Vital and CalibFree MIMIC with importance weighting on BCG.
+It is important to stress that these results report ID performance evaluation and are compared to models trained on PulseDB subsets.
+To this end, we selected ``AAMI vital'' and ``CalibFree MIMIC'' from tables \ref{tab:tab4},\ref{tab:tab5}, \ref{tab:tab6} and \ref{tab:tab7} as the best-performing models based on previous analysis.
+Most notably, models show a solid OOD evaluation performance reaching the performance level of models trained on these datasets, i.e., ID performance.
+This is the case for AAMI Vital, both with and without importance weighting, on Sensors, AAMI Vital with importance weighting on PPGBP, and CalibFree MIMIC with importance weighting on BCG.